-Composite - The layer or layers of materials or components of the protective ensemble, or any elements of the protective ensemble, providing the required limited protection.
+Composite - The layer or combination of layers of the protective ensemble, or any elements of the protective ensemble, providing the required limited protection.

-DRD (Drag-Rescue Device)-an integrated rescue system on the coat or coverall upper torso that, when deployed, facilitates evacuation of a downed firefighter via a dragging motion.
+DRD (Drag-Rescue Device) - an integrated rescue system on the coat or coverall upper torso that, when deployed, facilitates evacuation of a downed firefighter via a dragging motion.